Kang Qing 康青

 Padmasambhava is a collection of Buddhas of ten directions and three generations.
 There are eight kinds of body changes, also known as the eight phases of the lotus master.
 It can give all sentient beings the liberation of entering and leaving the world law.
 Padmasambhava holds “Gabala” in his left hand and “five cobalt sceptre” in his right hand.

 The significance of the “skull Gabala” holding manna is the essence of the mystery of Dharma and the true meaning of the pure and uncontaminated nature.
 “Five cobalt sceptre” shows that lotus master can turn five poisons into five wisdoms.
-His hand gestures magically bridging the inner soul and the world.
-I made 108 cave shape ceramics as Padmasambhava is everywhere, and I painted each cave with an over-glazed symbolic hand, not worshipping for conquering demons, but praying to reinforce energy and wisdom to this fragile world.
+His hand gestures magically bridge the inner soul and the world.
+I made 108 cave shape ceramics as Padmasambhava is everywhere, and I painted each cave with an over-glazed symbolic hand, not for conquering demons, but praying to reinforce energy and wisdom to this fragile world.

 Selected Buddhist Object from Chiddingstone Castle